shekhargulati/30-seconds-of-java/README.md

 Returns a list of elements that exist in both arrays.

-Create a Set from second, then use Array.stream().filter() on a to only keep values contained in b.
+Create a Set from second, then use Arrays.stream().filter() on a to only keep values contained in b.

 ```java
 public static int[] intersection(int[] first, int[] second) {